yuraxdrumz/blog/source/_drafts/Golang-Memory-Leaks.md

 Before jumping on a profiling adventure (some may call it a nightmare), I made a small checklist of things I want to try:
 - I was using Golang version 1.12.5, so I wanted to make sure that the potential leak is not coming from the runtime (even runtimes have issues).
-A good place to start is by looking for [open issues on the github page](https://github.com/golang/go/issues)
+A good place to start is by looking at [open issues on the github page](https://github.com/golang/go/issues)
 - Try agressive garbage collection using [debug.SetGCPercent(10)](https://golang.org/pkg/runtime/debug/#SetGCPercent)
 - Try Manual [debug.FreeOSMemory()](https://golang.org/pkg/runtime/debug/#FreeOSMemory).
 Runtimes are all about performance, after memory has been garbage collected, it is not freed back to the OS immediately for performance reasons.
 - Try to reproduce the leak in a staging environment with a small load test to confirm my suspicions.